neos/neos-development-collection/Neos.Fusion.Afx/README.md

 ```
 ### HTML Comments

-AFX accepts html comments but they are not transpiled to any fusion.
-However if you are converting html to afx it is allowed to have comments inside and you can use comments for disabeling parts of your afx during testing.
+AFX accepts html comments but they are not transpiled to fusion.
+However if you are converting html to afx it is allowed to have comments inside and you can use comments for disabling parts of your afx during testing.

 ```
 foo<!-- comment -->bar